What this explores

 previousPosition = position;

-position += velocity + acceleration;Verlet integration is self-correcting - small errors don't accumulate over time like they do with Euler integration.
+position += velocity + acceleration;Verlet integration is self-correcting.
+Small errors don't accumulate over time the way they do with Euler integration.